eoinkelly/notes/elasticsearch/elasticsearch.md

 * As well as FTS, ES can be used for data analytics
 * Example use-cases
     * most popular blog tags
-    * average poplularity of a certain group of posts
+    * average popularity of a certain group of posts
-    * average popularlity of posts for each tag
+    * average popularity of posts for each tag

 TODO